marknotton/craft-plugin-cutter/README.md

 | Delimiter  | String | 'chars' | Truncate the given data by character ('chars') or word ('word') count.
 | Strip HTML | Bool   | true    | Removes all HTML tags.

 It doesn't matter what order you use the parameters.
 The filter will figure the intended settings by the data type and content.
+Making this compatible with Nizurs syntax.

 #### Basic Usage
 ```